Gong Hyo-jin

 She is considered to be the queen of romantic comedies due to her successful portrayals in her rom-com dramas.
 In 2019, she was Gallup Korea's Television Actor of the Year.

 Early life

 Gong Hyo-jin was born in 1980 in Sinwol-dong, Gangseo District, Seoul, South Korea.
 When she was a junior in high school, she moved to Australia with her mother and younger brother, while her father remained in Korea to support the family.
-Kong attended high school at John Paul College in Brisbane.
-Kong has spoken fondly of her memories of her time there, and in 2011 she was designated as one of the goodwill ambassadors for "Year of Friendship," the 50th anniversary of bilateral relations between Australia and South Korea.
+Gong attended high school at John Paul College in Brisbane.
+Gong has spoken fondly of her memories of her time there, and in 2011 she was designated as one of the goodwill ambassadors for "Year of Friendship," the 50th anniversary of bilateral relations between Australia and South Korea.

-After three years in Australia, the Gong family moved back to Korea in 1997 due to the IMF crisis.
+After three years in Australia, the Gong family moved back to Korea in 1997 due to the Asian financial crisis.